dgreif/homebridge-hatch-baby-rest/README.md

 volume | `false` | The volume level to set the speaker of the light to when it is turned on.
 Must be between 0 and 100.
 If set to 0 or left blank, the speaker will not play music when turned on via HomeKit audioTrack | `false` | The audio track number to play when the light is turned on with HomeKit.
 See the table below for the different track names/numbers color | `false` | The color and intensity to turn on the light.
-See below for more details
+See below for more details showAsSwitch | `false` | The use a Switch instead of Lightbulb in HomeKit.
+This is useful if you want to be able to say "turn off all lights", but not turn off the night light

 Please note, the light will do _nothing_ if you don't supply either `color` or `volume` and `audioTrack`.